 We all know this path.
 It’s synonymous with the American Dream.
 But as the comedian George Carlin famously quip, “they call it the American dream because you have to be asleep to believe in.”

-Warning this video contains vulgar language but George Carlin is a brilliant social critic and comedian.
+Warning this video contains vulgar language that may offend some people.
+George Carlin is a brilliant social critic and comedian but one thing he isn’t is politically correct.

 But What If This Is Not Your Dream?